-Growing fruit and making cider is closely tied on the west coast of Norway, and grandfather Andreas Eitungjerde planted the orchard in 1922.
+Fruit cultivation and cidermaking are closely related in Western Norway, and grandfather Andreas Eitungjerde planted the orchard in 1922.
 When grandson Åge took over in the mid 90s, he looked for new ways to use the fruit.
-He quit his job as university college professor to establish Balholm and the Ciderhouse.
-Balholm – back then called Golden apple – became a pioneer product; the first all natural juice on the Norwegian market.
+He quit his job as a lecturer to establish Balholm and the Cider House.
+Balholm—then called Gulleple (Golden Apple)—became a pioneering product: the first all-natural juice on the Norwegian market.

 The apple doesn’t fall far from the tree.
-Grandfather Andreas to the left, his grandson Åge in the middle, and Gard, Åge's son to the right.
+Grandfather Andreas is on the left, his grandson Åge in the middle, and Gard, Åge's son, is on the right.

-Today Balholm delivers a big part of the organic production to Godt Brød’s bakeries in Oslo, Bergen and Trondheim
+Today Balholm delivers a large part of its organic production to Godt Brød’s bakeries in Oslo, Bergen, and Trondheim

 Balholm’s goal is that organic juice from Sogn will be available in grocery stores all over the country.
-Currently the access to fruit is too small for this.
-We are therefore working to increase the organic fruit production through establishing contract growing.
-Together with Økoringen Vest, Sogn Jord- og Hagebruksskule and Planteforsk Njøs department, Balholm has for years contributed to a professional level increasing of the organic fruit production that has had clear ripple effects in the rest of the country.
-The alliance between research, advisory services, growers and manufacturing gave tangible results after only a few years.
+Currently there is not enough fruit for this.
+We are therefore working to increase the organic fruit production by establishing growing contracts.
+Together with Økoringen Vest, Sogn Jord- og Hagebruksskule and Planteforsk Njøs, Balholm has for years helped to raise the professional level of organic fruit cultivation.
+This has had clear ripple effects in the rest of the country.
+The alliance between research, advisory services, growers, and manufacturing yielded tangible results after only a few years.
 Sogn is today the fruit region in Norway with the highest level of authorized organic fruit producers.
-In Aurland and Balestrand over 10% of the agricultural land is converted to organic.
+In Aurland and Balestrand, over 10% of the agricultural land is dedicated to organic cultivation.

-Today Balholm has six employees and produces around 300 000 liters beverage each year.
+Today Balholm has six employees and produces around 300,000 liters of beverages each year